jpomykala/jpomykala.github.io/index.md

 ---

 {%- include intro.html -%}
-I'm a software developer, who loves back-end and data visualization on front-end.
-Interested in software architecture, own SaaS projects, and data charting.
-Passionate about JVM internals, software architecture improvements and database optimizations.
-Disappointed with the quality of software written these days, hates long methods and overcomplicated code.
+I'm a software developer, who loves back-end and *data visualization* on front-end.
+Interested in software architecture, *own SaaS projects*, and data charting.
+Passionate about JVM internals, software architecture improvements and *database optimizations*.
+Disappointed with the quality of software written these days, *hates long methods* and overcomplicated code.
 Occasionally I [take photos]({{site.url}}/photos), and [write posts]({{site.url}}/posts) about something what I think is unique and useful.
 Feel free to contact with me.